aws-samples/aws-genai-conversational-rag-reference/docs/content/overview/how/index.md

-# How it works?
+# How RAG (Retrieval Augmented Generation) Apps Work

-Its nothing new if your are familiar with retrieval augmented generation (RAG) flows.
-We aren’t trying to invent anything new, we are focusing on repeatability, reusability, experimentation, and scalability.
+This will not be new information if your are familiar with retrieval augmented generation (RAG) flows.
+The goal of Galileo is not to re-invent RAG applications, instead it focuses on repeatability, reusability, experimentation, and scalability.

 There are three key components of RAG flows: